[widget id="bcn_widget-2"]

 Fun phonics activities for letter sounds

-Examples of simple drawings for each letter of the alphabet include an apple, a banana, a comb, a door, an egg, a feather, a girl, a hat, an ice-cube, a jar, a kite, a light bulb, a mitten, a nose, an orange, a pan, a queen, a ring, a spoon, a table, an umbrella, a vase, a worm, a xylophone (that one might not be so easy to draw), and a zipper.
+1. Draw simple pictures in each box, such as an apple, a banana, a comb, a door, an egg, a feather, a girl, a hat, an ice-cube, a jar, a kite, a light bulb, a mitten, a nose, an orange, a pan, a queen, a ring, a spoon, a table, an umbrella, a vase, a worm, a xylophone (this may be challenging to draw), and a zipper.
+Use colors to make it more enjoyable.

 Fun phonics activities for letter sounds

-Show your child a picture and ask them to tell you the letter (or letter sound) it starts with (or ends with).
-If they are correct, let them know and show them the back of the card.
-If they are not correct, give them two more tries.
+Here is an example of how to use the flashcards: Display a picture to your child and ask them to identify the letter or letter sound it begins or ends with.
+If they answer correctly, acknowledge their response and show them the back of the card.
+If they answer incorrectly, give them two more attempts.

 Call out a letter sound and tell your child to run to the letter that makes that sound, touch it and run back.
 Spice it up.
 Here are some examples: